• Skip to primary navigation

 Last year I shared this recipe for this easy refined sugar free chocolate peanut butter easter eggs and it was such a hit I wanted to give the recipe a nice little home right here on ze blog.

-So I’m being preemptive and before those tasty store-bought Easter eggs even cross my path, I’m keeping a stash of healthier homemade ones so I don’t cave and buy them the moment I first see them.
-And if you’re like, “C’mon Lindsay, you’re being dramatic.”
-Let me tell you this.
+I’m being preemptive and before those tasty store-bought Easter eggs even cross my path, I’m keeping a stash of these healthier homemade ones so I don’t cave and buy them the moment I first see them.

 Chocolate Peanut Butter Easter Eggs